Sam Torgersen MBACP BA Hons. Dip Counselling

 As your counsellor, I will join you on your journey, and walk alongside you, as you lead the way.
-Counselling can be an exploration of your life, patterns you see in it and how you came to be who and where you are.
+Counselling offers an exploration of your life and an opportunity to identifying and understand the struggles that can exist within it.
 People come to therapy for a variety of reasons but the need to be heard and understood is universal.
-I will offer you a non-judgemental space where this can be achieved.
+I will offer you a non-judgemental and compassionate space where this can be achieved.

 At the centre of the therapy will always be our relationship and the space for this to flourish.
 A trusting relationship is the essence of successful therapy.

 I am passionate about the benefits that counselling can provide.
 Through my work, I have experienced how counselling can improve individuals mental health and well being.
 As a registered member of the BACP (British Association of Counselling and Psychotherapy), my work is underpinned by their ethical framework which provides a robust framework for my practice.

 I am a fully qualified Integrative Humanistic Counsellor who is registered with the BACP (British Association Counselling and Psychotherapy).
 I hold a BA Hons and a Diploma in Counselling.
 I provide effective therapy for adults and young people.